The minimum legal pay for an "Introductory Level" casual cafe employee, more than 19 years old, in Australia is, in 2019:

 |The Bower Cafe (Marine Pde)||Sunday 17 Feb ~12noon||Staff just took them, read them, and I couldn't really read their reaction and I didn't press as I was with people.||Inconclusive.|

-Many years ago, I had a 'working from home' computer job, but found it a bit lonely.
-So, as a caffeine addict, I thought I could get some 'people-time' by working in a coffee shop in the morning, then do my 'real job' in the afternoon.
-I also figure that perhaps one day when I'm old, I could work in a local cafe or restaurant to stay active.
-Now I know why there are no oldies doing that...
+Many years ago, I had a 'working from home' computer job, but found it a bit lonely so I thought I could get some 'people-time' by working in a coffee shop in the morning, then do my 'real job' in the afternoon.
+I also consider that one day when I'm old, I'd work in a local cafe or restaurant to stay busy.
+But now I know why there are no oldies doing that...

 I applied to the local "Gloria Jeans" coffee shop and didn't think anything of it when the manager told me my pay and that I could start right away.
 When I received my first cheque I noticed my "age" was recorded as "17 years old".
 I rang to correct the error.
 With some exasperation they told me that I'd been informed of the rate of pay at the interview, and that I'd agreed to the pay!
 I had naively assumed that they would not offer me a pay rate below the legal minimum.
 I asked for a legal wage and was told that, in that case, they "had no shifts for me".
 I took a complaint to the Ombudsman and, at length, received my legal entitlement for the week worked.

-Unfortuately I was unable to address the underpayment of my coworkers because the law has been twisted to require each individual to raise their own complaint.
+Unfortuately I was unable to address the underpayment of my co-workers because the law requires every individual to raise their own complaint.
 They were too afraid of losing their job, and/or their visa, and/or even worried about getting kicked out of the country if they didn't accept it.

 Since that time I've often asked my local waiter or cafe attendant what rate they're getting paid.
 Rarely has any worker been able to tell me the correct legal minimum rate.
 Often they have revealed that they are receiving less than the minimum rate.
 I fear this is widespread and has, as we have seen in the media, become a normal and conscious violation of small and large businesses alike.

-If it's time to repeal the minimum wage then let's have that debate.
-But until then, let's keep it legal!
+If it's time to repeal the minimum wage then let's revisit that debate, but until then, let's keep it legal!

 My intention is to publicise the minimum wage and to encourage employers to pay it.
-In Australia, our recent history is built upon "a fair go for all".
-The purpose of the minimum wage is to protect workers from the poverty we've seen in this country less than a century ago, and continue to see elsewhere today.
-If you are a business owner and you are seeking to reduce your wages bill by paying less than the minimum wage then you are asking your employees to live below the national "standard of living" because of your business inefficiencies.
-That is not "fair dinkum", not to mention, illegal.
+The purpose of the minimum wage is to protect everyone from the poverty we experienced in this country less than a century ago, and we continue to see elsewhere today.
+If you are a business owner and you are seeking to reduce your wages bill by paying less than the minimum wage then you are asking your employees to sacrifice their already very base standard of living to prop up your business.
+That is neither "fair dinkum" or legal.